-We still need need to keep learning and further assessing how the Covid-19 pandemic influences the youth organisations in terms of regular youth work activities undertaken in youth clubs, youth centres and other youth spaces; how they handle their budgetary matters in the contexts of the emerging economic crisis and how their maintain the youth outreach in the context of the public health crisis.
+We still need need to keep learning and further assessing how the crisis influences the youth organisations in terms of regular youth work activities undertaken in youth clubs, youth centres and other youth spaces; how they handle their budgetary matters in the contexts of the emerging economic crisis and how their maintain the youth outreach in the context of the public health crisis.

 While many youth organizations have already embraced a wide range of the digital tools and instruments; or even developed new ones in order to address the specific needs of their young people, other still feel that they luck competences and proper equipment in order to deliver a quality digital youth work activities.

 European societies are now at high risk of undermining stability and social cohesion if they allow the current difficult circumstances to create a “lost generation” of disillusioned and disengaged young people.
 Adequately supporting young people today, including through the provision of quality digital youth work, is an important investment Europe has to make for its present and for the future.